skip to navigationskip to main content

 Can I amend my Self Assessment tax return after I have submitted it?

+Yes.
 If you’ve already filed your initial tax return online, you can make amendments using HMRC’s Self Assessment portal within 12 months of the deadline.
-In the case of paper tax returns, please contact HMRC to request an SA100 form.
-After obtaining the form, you’ll be required to send the corrected pages to HMRC for processing.
+For paper returns, contact HMRC to request an SA100 form, complete the corrections and send the updated pages for processing.

 go-cardless